 National Restaurant Association Applauds DOJ Actions on Music Licensing

 (Washington, D.C.)
-Today, National Restaurant Association Director of Commerce and Entrepreneurship, Laura Chadwick, issued a statement following the Department of Justice’s decision to uphold protections against anti-competitive music licensing practices:
+Today, National Restaurant Association Director of Commerce and Entrepreneurship, Laura Chadwick, issued the following statement regarding the Department of Justice’s decision to uphold protections against anti-competitive music licensing practices: